01 of 03

 Two-drop peyote stitch is a variation of peyote stitch where you pick up two beads in every stitch instead of one.
 Just like the standard stitch, it has both an even-count and an odd-count version, where the stitch path varies slightly depending on whether the row has an even number of beads or an odd number of beads.

 Your two drop peyote beadwork is an even count peyote stitch if it has an even number of two-bead vertical columns.
-Your two drop peyote is odd-count peyote stitch if it has an odd number of two-bead columns.
+Your two drop peyote is an odd-count peyote stitch if it has an odd number of two-bead columns.